 Venue Details: Lighthouse

 - Copland : Appalachian Spring

-West Side Story was a milestone in the history of American theatre.
+West Side Story stands an essential, influential chapter in the history of American theatre.
 In 1961 Bernstein revisited the score and extracted nine sections to assemble into what he called the Symphonic Dances.
 The suite opens with the famous opening confrontation of the Jets and the Sharks.
 The haunting strains of Somewhere contrast with the lively Latin dances of the Mambo and Cha-cha.
-The Cool fugue features a 12-tone scale, and segues into the final, deadly fight between the gangs in Rumble, while a solo flute plays I Had a Love to close the suite, which ends, like the musical, on a haunting, unresolved chord.
+The Cool fugue features a 12-tone scale, and segues into the final, deadly fight between the gangs in Rumble, whilst a solo flute plays I Had a Love to close the suite, which ends, like the musical, on a haunting, unresolved chord.

 Free to all ticket-holders.
 Find out more here.

 The BSO will also be performing West Side Story in Portsmouth on Saturday 17 November.